MartinvonBerg/simple-lightbox-fslight/readme.txt

 Example lightbox.

 == Upgrade Notice ==
 Upgrade to 1.5.0+ if you want support for Youtube Videos.
 Otherwise no upgrade is required.
+Version 1.3.1 is yet sufficient.

 == Changelog ==